carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 Of course, this now introduces some complication for the test file, which compares the actual output with the reference output.
-To resolve this problem, we will decide to run the tests at info level 0 to remove all additional outputs.
+To resolve this problem, we will decide to run the tests at info level 0 to suppress
+all additional outputs.
 Because the tests may have been started in the GAP session with a different info level, we will remember that info level to restore it after the test: